geovanneb/envmarker/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=SRFRGVMAUJB3N&currency_code=BRL&source=url)

-> We all know that is very common at least a 3 environments in our programming / IT projects (dev, staging, production).
-Generally they are all identical.
-During these long years people has commited a lot of mistakes, in which we simply confuses environments and end up doing the procedures in wrong environments.
+From 2022 January 1st onwards, all donations will be sent to GRAACC (https://graacc.org.br), a Brazilian Support Group for Teenagers and Children with Cancer.

+> When it comes to IT projects, it is very common having multiple environments: dev, QA, stage, and production.
+All those environments' interfaces are mostly identical, and as a consequence, mistakes may happen very often.
-Who ever made that "little test" thinking it was doing in "dev" and suddenly realized he was in production.
-Also, it's no wonder.
-The environments are identical, except for discreet URL in the browser address bar.
-This situation is even more common when the application has an administrative interface.
+Who had never faced the situation when we intended to do a "little test" thinking it was doing in "dev" and suddenly realized that was in the production environment, and ended up applying a configuration in the wrong environment?
+After all, screw-ups are easy to happen because the look and feel of those sites are the same except by the discreet URL in the browser address bar.
-With this in mind this extension for Google Chrome was developed, and makes it possible for you to configure the URLs of yours projects environments and puts a "huge label" on the top corner of the browser, identifying the environment for you with the color and name, according to what you have previously set.
+That is when the Environment Marker Extension comes into play.
+The Environment Marker is a free and open-source Chrome extension that allows you to configure the URLs of your project's environments and assign a colored "label" on the corner of the browser window, identifying the environment for you.
+No more screw-ups in the production environment!

 ## Getting Started